slon is the daemon application that "runs" Slony-I replication. A slon instance must be run for each node in a Slony-I cluster.

 The overall effect is to improve Slony-I's ability to cope with variations in traffic.
 By starting with 1 SYNC, and gradually moving to more, even if there turn out to be variations large enough to cause PostgreSQL backends to crash, Slony-I will back off down to start with one sync at a time, if need be, so that if it is at all possible for replication to progress, it will.

-cleanup cycles The value vac_frequency
+-c cleanup cycles The value vac_frequency indicates how often to

 VACUUM in cleanup cycles.